-While there are specific courses required to apply to most occupational therapy schools, you can major in anything; pick something you are passionate about.
+- Pick a major: While there are specific courses required to apply to most occupational therapy schools, you can major in anything; pick something you are passionate about.
 By taking courses you love, you will earn better grades and be more competitive in your applications.
 Select several occupational therapy schools that interest you, review the admission requirements and be sure to complete the prerequisites in addition to your major and general education courses.
+Click here to find the recommended courses for OT schools.